JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20240806/WhatcomCountyMeasures20240806.md

 See the additional Lynden SD example bond calculator to demonstrate how future guesstimated tax rates are meaningless:

 [Link to the interactive calculator version 2 for the Lynden SD bond](table_lynden_bond_20240806)

+Future guesstimated rates can be designed to be almost almost anything.
+Assume a lower Total AV, then the calculated rate will be higher.
+Assume a higher Total AV, then the calculated rate will be lower.
+But the amount of tax to collect will be the same.

+The county assessor and only the county assessor calculates the actual rate each January of each year.

+{Rate for a given year} = {Bond payment for the given year} / {Total AV for the given year} X 1,000

 The district came up with a 1.36 rate because of their assumption of 5-6% for Total AV growth each year for the next 20 years.
 If they had used a 10% growth for just 2024 to 2025 the calculated rate would have been 1.31